Day 8, September 17, Puente La Reina to Estella (21.9 km)

 After leaving Cirauqui, we walked on one of the best examples of 2,000-year-old Roman road on the Camino and then over a famous medieval stone bridge which has been restored.
 It was a good place for peregrinos to cool their hot feet.

 I would have liked to stay the night at La Casa Magica Albergue in Villatuerta Puente, one of Tania’s favourite places, but there are no private rooms which is Dave’s preference.
 We decided to continue walking to Estella, instead, where we booked into a lovely attic room at “B&B Zaldu.”
-Actually it should have been called “B Zaldu” since there was a bed with no breakfast.
+Actually it was a “B Zaldu” with only one “B” since there was a bed with no breakfast.
 We really have nothing to complain about, though, because we have sheets, towels/bath sheets, and (drum-roll, please) a hair dryer!

 There were some interesting sites to see in Estella, such as the XIIth Century Palace of the Kings of Navarre and the Church of San Pedro de la Rua, but when you are as hungry and tired as we are, we can only think “FOOD”and “BED” and shelter from the torrential downpour that threatened to drown us on our way from the restaurant.

-A sample pilgrims meal usually consists of: wine or water, bread, salad or a pasta, meat/chicken/fish and fries, and dessert that includes ice cream (our choice) and usually costs 10 Euros.
+A pilgrim meal usually consists of: wine or water, bread, salad or a pasta, meat/chicken/fish and fries, and dessert that includes ice cream (our choice) and usually costs 10 Euros.
 They are big meals because they know peregrinos are very hungry people!